 School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-ODE has finalized these adjustments.
-Additional adjustments were not significant.
+As of the date of this report, ODE has not yet finalized these adjustments.